Ericsson/codechecker/web/server/vue-cli/src/assets/userguide/userguide.md

 * Product-level permissions can be edited by clicking the edit icon for the product you want to configure the permissions.

-From the dropdown, select the permission you want to configure.
 The two lists show the users and groups known to the system - if a tick is present in its row, the given user or group has the permission directly granted.
 (Users who only have a certain permission through permission inheritance are not shown with a tick.)

 ![Product permissions](images/product_permissions.png)

-Only the permissions you have rights to manage are shown in the dropdown.
+Only the permissions you have rights to manage are shown.

 You can edit multiple permissions opening the window only once.
 Simply tick or untick the users/groups you want to give the permission to or revoke from them.